mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 * `SetTexture(property,value)`
 * `SetMatrix4x4(property,value)`

-Each method overrides the value of the corresponding property with the value that you pass in.
+Each method overrides the value of the corresponding property with the value you pass in.

-#### Resetting property overrides and default values
+### Resetting property overrides and default values

-The component API allows you to resetting property overrides back to their original values.
+The component API allows you to reset property overrides back to their original values.
 To do this, use the `ResetOverride(property)` method.

 ## Events

 ### Sending Events

-You can send [Events](Events.md) to the Visual Effect instance using the following API:
+The component API allows you to send [Events](Events.md) to the component's Visual Effect Graph at runtime.
+To do this, use either of the following methods:

 * `SendEvent(eventNameOrId)`
 * `SendEvent(eventNameOrId, eventAttribute)`

-The parameter `eventNameOrId` can be of the following types:
+The `eventNameOrId` parameter can be one of the following types:

-- a `string` event Name : easy to use but less optimized.
+* A `string` property name.
+This is easy to use, but is the least optimized method.
-- an `int` event ID that can be generated and cached using `Shader.PropertyToID(string name)`
+* An `int` property ID.
+To generate this ID from a string property name, use `Shader.PropertyToID(string name)`.
+This is the most optimized method.
-- an [ExposedProperty Helper Class](ExposedPropertyHelper.md) that will cache the `int` value corresponding to the string name
+* The [ExposedProperty Helper Class](ExposedPropertyHelper.md).
+This combines the ease of use the string property name provides with the efficiency of the integer property ID.

-The optional EventAttribute parameter attaches an **Event Attribute Payload** to the event, so it can be processed by the Graph.
+The optional `eventAttribute` parameter attaches an **Event Attribute Payload** to the Event.
+They payload provides data that the Graph processes with the Event.

-> Events are sent to the API then Consumed in the next Visual Effect Component Update, happening the next frame.
+**Note**: When you send an Event, the Visual Effect component processes it in its next Update(), which happens during the next frame.

 ### Event Attributes

-Event Attributes are [Attributes](Attributes.md) attached to [Events](Events.md) and that can be processed by the graph.
-Event Attributes are stored in a `VFXEventAttribute` class, created from an instance of a [Visual Effect](VisualEffectComponent.md), based on its currently set  [Visual Effect Graph Asset](VisualEffectGraphAsset.md).
+Event Attributes are [Attributes](Attributes.md) that attach to [Events](Events.md) and can be processed by the Visual Effect Graph.
+To create and store Event Attributes, use the `VFXEventAttribute` class.
+The Visual Effect component is responsible for creating instances of the `VFXEventAttribute` class and creates them based on the currently assigned [Visual Effect Graph](VisualEffectGraphAsset.md).

 #### Creating Event Attributes

-In order to Create and Use a `VFXEventAttribute` use the `CreateVFXEventAttribute()` method of the `VisualEffect` component.
-If you plan on sending multiple times events using attributes, you will preferably cache this object so you can reuse it.
+To create a `VFXEventAttribute`, use the `CreateVFXEventAttribute()` method of the Visual Effect component.
+If you want to send the same Event multiple times with the same attributes, you should store the `VFXEventAtrribute`, rather than create a new one every time you send the Event.

-#### Setting Attribute Payload
+#### Setting the Attribute's payload

-Once Created, you can access an API similar to Has/Get/Set Properties in order to set the Attribute Payload.
+After you create an Event Attribute, you use API similar to the Has/Get/Set property methods described in the [Property interface section](#PropertyInterface) to set the Attribute Payload.

 * Has : `HasBool`, `HasVector3`, `HasFloat`,...
-To check if attribute is present
+To check if an Attribute exists.
 * Get : `GetBool`, `GetVector3`, `GetFloat`,...
-To get attribute value
+To get the value of an Attribute.
 * Set: `SetBool`, `SetVector3`, `SetFloat`,...
-To get attribute value
+To set the value of an Attribute.

-The full API Reference is available on [Scripting API Documentation](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/VFX.VFXEventAttribute.html).
+For the full Attribute API documentation, see [VFXEventAttribute](https://docs.unity3d.com/Documentation/ScriptReference/VFX.VFXEventAttribute.html) in the Unity Script Reference.

-The attribute name or ID can be of the following types:
+The attribute name or ID can be one of the following types:

-- a `string` attribute Name : easy to use but less optimized.
+- A `string` property name.
+This is easy to use, but is the least optimized method.
-- an `int` attribute ID that can be generated and cached using `Shader.PropertyToID(string name)`
+- An `int` property ID.
+To generate this ID from a string property name, use `Shader.PropertyToID(string name)`.
+This is the most optimized method.
-- an [ExposedProperty Helper Class](ExposedPropertyHelper.md) that will cache the int value corresponding to the string name
+- The [ExposedProperty Helper Class](ExposedPropertyHelper.md).
+This combines the ease of use the string property name provides with the efficiency of the integer property ID.

-#### Life Cycle and Compatibility
+#### Life cycle and compatibility

-Event Attributes, when created, are compatible with the Visual Effect Graph Asset that is currently set on the Visual Effect component.
-This means that you will be able to use the same `VFXEventAttribute` to send events to instances of the graph, as long as you do not change the `visualEffectAsset` property of the component to another Graph.
+When you create an Event Attribute, it is compatible with the Visual Effect Graph Asset currently assigned to the Visual Effect component.
+This means that you are able to use the same `VFXEventAttribute` to send Events to other instances of the same graph.
+If you change the `visualEffectAsset` property of a Visual Effect component to another graph, you can no longer use the same `VFXEventAttribute` to send Events to it.

-If you manage multiple Visual Effect instances in scene and want to share event payloads, you can cache one VFXEventAttribute and use it on all the instances.
+If you want to manage multiple Visual Effect instances in the same Scene and want to share Event payloads, you can store one `VFXEventAttribute` and use it on all the instances.

 #### Example (in a MonoBehaviour)